mlflow/mlp-regression-template/README.md

 - `model_uri`: string.
 Optional.
 Specifies the URI of the model to use for batch scoring.
-If empty, the latest version of the registered model specified by the `model_name` attribute of the `pipeline.yaml` [register step](#register-step) will be used.
+If empty, the latest model version produced by the register step is used.
+If the register step was cleared, the latest version of the registered model specified by the `model_name` attribute of the `pipeline.yaml` [register step](#register-step) will be used.
 <u>Example</u>: